Ginghamsburg Church: History

-In the late 1980s and early 1990s, Ginghamsburg gained national recognition as an innovator in small group ministry and it has since continued to be well-known for its small group ministry.

-It was also an early frontrunner of cyberministry, or ministry via the Internet, and currently has one of the largest church internet ministries in the world.
-The church's website and online ministry have received national attention from a media outlets such as The Wall Street Journal, Fox News, and The Dallas Morning News.
-A non-profit organization (see below) was also formed by members of the Ginghamsburg cyberministry team to help other churches develop their websites and online ministries.
+In the late 1980s and early 1990s, Ginghamsburg gained national recognition as an innovator in small group ministry.
+It was also an early frontrunner of cyberministry, or ministry via the Internet.
+The church's website and online ministry received early national attention from media outlets including The Wall Street Journal, Fox News, and The Dallas Morning News.
+A non-profit organization was also formed by members of the Ginghamsburg cyberministry team to help other churches develop their websites and online ministries.